isaacromerop/shopping-cart/readme.md

 _Last, import the .sql file which contains the database Schema, tables and some dummy data._

-_Once finished, start a command line inside shopping folder and then initiate npm._
+_Once finished, start a terminal inside /shopping folder and then install all dependencies with:_

 ```
-npm init
+npm install
 ```

-_Then, start a command line inside shopping folder and then initiate npm._
+_Then, start a new terminal inside /shoppingcliente folder and then install all dependencies with:_

 ```
-npm init
+npm install
 ```

-_Now start the server using the next line of code._
+_Now inside /shopping folder start the server using the next line of code using your terminal._

 ```
 npm run dev
 ```

-_After that, open another commandline inside shoppingcliente folder and run the next:_
+_After that, open another terminal inside /shoppingcliente folder and run the next:_

 ```
 npm run dev